umalabs/correlated-authorization/README.md

 #### *A. UMA Profile*

 &emsp;The sequence diagram (see Appendix A for a detailed diagram) illustrated in Figure&nbsp;4 represents a profile of the UMA protocol and is in full compliance with the UMA 2.0 specification.
-Unlike the UMA specification, the Correlated Authorization framework allows the use of the UMA grant with or without client authentication or identification.
-Whether or not to allow unauthenticated or unidentified clients are policy decisions that are at the discretion of the authorization server.

 ![Sequence Diagram](./images/correlated-authorization-uma-profile.svg)